 Pandemic EBT Benefits (P-EBT)

-P-EBT benefits are $416 of SNAP (Food Stamp) benefits for each child enrolled in the Federal School Lunch Program with their school.
-For more info visit: https://www.nj.gov/humanservices/njsnap/pebt.shtml
+P-EBT benefits consist of a one time, $416 issuance of SNAP (Food Stamp) benefits for each child enrolled in the Federal School Lunch Program with their school.
+More information about this program can be found here, https://www.nj.gov/humanservices/njsnap/pebt.shtml.

 Attention Snap Recipients

 If your case is due to be re-certified and you were unable to get your paperwork in or complete your interview, your case will not be closed.
 You will receive your benefits on the usual day.
 Your case will be re-certified at some point in the future, once this public health crisis has settled.
 In the meantime, you will continue to receive SNAP benefits.

 Coronavirus Tax Relief and Economic Impact Payments (EIP)